Home > Products > Check Valve

 Check valves play many important roles in both residential and industrial environments.
 For those engaged in pipeline engineering, HVAC installation and maintenance, garden piping systems, automotive mechanics, DIY enthusiasts, and many other fields, a comprehensive understanding of different types of check valves and their applicable uses and functions is crucial.

-Check valves are one-way fluid control valves used to prevent backflow.
-"Check" means that the valve opens automatically when the medium flows in the correct direction and closes automatically when the flow reverses, requiring no external actuation.
-With a simple structure typically composed of a valve body, valve disc, guiding mechanism, and spring, they are commonly made from materials such as stainless steel, brass, or plastic.
-Check valves feature easy installation, quick response, reliable sealing, and compact design.
-They are widely used in garden water systems, spool water,pump setups, chemical processing, oil and gas, pharmaceuticals, food and beverage industries, and gas transmission applications.
+Check valve also can be called non return valve with a simple structure typically composed of a valve body, valve disc, guiding mechanism, and spring, they are commonly made from materials such as stainless steel, brass, or plastic. feature easy installation, quick response, reliable sealing, and compact design.

 7bc9243bdc7275b58300c918ecae41b.png